rust-lang/book/nostarch/chapter16.md

 ```

 The error message states that the `counter` value was moved in the previous
 iteration of the loop.
-Rust is telling us that we can’t move the ownership
+Rust is telling us that we can’t move the ownership of
-of `counter` into multiple threads.
-Let’s fix the compiler error with a
+lock `counter` into multiple threads.
+Let’s fix the compiler error with the
 multiple-ownership method we discussed in Chapter 15.

 #### Multiple Ownership with Multiple Threads

-In Chapter 15, we gave a value multiple owners by using the smart pointer
+In Chapter 15, we gave a value to multiple owners by using the smart pointer
 `Rc<T>` to create a reference counted value.
 Let’s do the same here and see
 what happens.
 We’ll wrap the `Mutex<T>` in `Rc<T>` in Listing 16-14 and clone
 the `Rc<T>` before moving ownership to the thread.